 During the 1882-1883 and 1883-1884 winter seasons, the Cushings were living elsewhere and 166 Beacon was the home of investment banker George Cabot Lee and his wife, Caroline Watts (Haskell) Lee.
 They also maintained a home in Chestnut Hill.
 By the 1884-1885 season, the Lees had moved to 196 Beacon and the Cushings were again living at 168 Beacon.

-They continued to live there in 1891, but were again living elsewhere during the next two winter seasons.
+They continued to live there in 1891, but were traveling in Europe during the next two winter seasons.

-During the 1891-1892 winter season,168 Beacon was the home of lawyer Francis Inman Amory and his wife, Grace Josephine (Minot) Amory.
+During the earlier part of the 1891-1892 winter season,168 Beacon was the home of lawyer Francis Inman Amory and his wife, Grace Josephine (Minot) Amory.
 They previously had lived at 82 Marlborough.
-By the 1892-1893 season, they had moved to 413 Commonwealth.
+They had moved from 168 Beacon by January of 1892, summered in Wareham, and in October of 1892 took possession of the new home they had built at 413 Commonwealth.

-During the 1892-1893 winter season, 168 Beacon was the home of Walter Channing Cabot and his wife, Elizabeth Rogers (Mason) Cabot.
+By late January of 1892, 168 Beacon was the home of Walter Channing Cabot and his wife, Elizabeth Rogers (Mason) Cabot.
 Their usual residence was in Brookline.
-A civil engineer by training, he owned and managed cattle ranches.
+A civil engineer by training, he owned and managed cattle ranches and was a real estate investor.
+They continued to live at 168 Beacon during the 1892-1893 season, but moved thereafter.

 Robert and Olivia Cushing resumed living at 168 Beacon by the 1893-1894 winter season.
-The Cushings four children — Grafton Dulany Cushing, Mary Louisa Cushing, Howard Gardiner Cushing, and Olivia Donaldson Cushing — lived with them.
+Their four children — Grafton Dulany Cushing, Mary Louisa Cushing, Howard Gardiner Cushing, and Olivia Donaldson Cushing — lived with them.

 Mary Louisa Cushing married in December of 1899 to Edward Holton James and they moved to Seattle, where he became a lawyer.
 Olivia Cushing married in January of 1902 to Andreas Anderson, an artist.
 He died in February of 1902 and she moved soon thereafter to Rome, where she became a playwright.
 Howard Cushing, a portrait artist, married in November of 1903 to Ethel Cochrane.
 After their marriage, they lived in Brookline and Newport, and later in New York City.